lulzzz/datalayer/docs/docs/why/less-cloud-costs.md

 ---
-title: IT-Less with Lower Cloud Costs
+title: Less Cloud Costs
 redirect_from:
 - "/docs/kuber/cost-hibernation"
 ---

-`Kuber` is particulary suited for exploration cases where you have to quickly spinup a Spark cluster with HDFS, scale it up and down and even put the number of worker to zero for a few days and stop the master.
-And you do not need to know IT to achieve this.
-Of course, you want to retrieve all the configuration and dataset you have created before pausing the cluster to avoid costs.
+You want to retrieve all the configuration and dataset you have created before pausing the cluster to avoid costs.
 Kuber offers this powerfull feature called `Resource Control`.

 ![Scale Workers](/images/datalayer/scale-workers.png "Scale Workers")